abhisheksreesaila/Adv-Lane-Lines-Detection/README.md

 This is hardcoded for all images and obtained after a result of trial and error on all the test images.
 I veriﬁed that my perspective transform was working as expected by drawing the src and dst points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-# Step 5 Detect lane pixels and fit to find the lane boundary, identify ROC calculation and the position of the vehicle with respect to center in the lane?
+# Step 5 Detect lane pixels and fit to find the lane boundary, identify ROC calculation and the position of the vehicle with respect to center in the lane

 In code cell 18 fitPolynomial function accept the binary warped image and fits the polynomial line.